Dimension matters when modeling network communities in hyperbolic spaces: Summary and future work

 \section{Summary and future work}

-Recent developments \cite{Almagro2021} have shown that hyperbolic latent spaces of real networks are likely to be ultra-low dimensional, albeit not the simplest \(\mathbb{S}^1\) model and its purely geometric \(\mathbb{H}^2\) equivalent that have been mostly studied so far.
-Our work adds to this line of research by showing that the tight angular bounds for connections in the \(\mathbb{S}^1\) model unrealistically restricts the community structures that can be generated on hyperbolic random graphs.
-Conversely, considering only one additional dimension expands the inter-community connection possibilities in a way that could improve real modular networks modeling.
+Recent developments in hyperbolic network geometry have challenged the common belief that only one underlying similarity dimension was enough to realistically capture the structure of real complex network~\cite{Almagro2022}.
+Although the impact of dimension on local properties like the degree distribution can be balanced by rescaling the abruptness of the connection probability through \(\beta\)~\cite{Yang2020, Kovacs2022, Kitsak2023}, as soon as one zoom out to mesoscopic properties like clustering or short cycles, non-trivial effects of dimension arise~\cite{Garcia-Perez2018b, Kovacs2022, Almagro2022}.
+Our work adds to this line of research by highlighting the interplay between dimension and community structure.
+We found that tighter angular bounds for connections in the \(\mathbb{S}^1\) model unrealistically restricts the community structures that can be generated on hyperbolic random graphs.
+Yet, dimensionality can improve current modeling of community structure in the hyperbolic framework, which has already proven successful at capturing so many other important properties all at once~\cite{Boguna2020, Boguna2021}.
+We found that only one additional dimension expands the inter-community connection possibilities in a way that renders more realistic modular networks modeling in hyperbolic spaces.

 In the first part of this paper, we have shown that realized edges in hyperbolic random graphs are mostly near zero angular distance in \(D=1\), whereas it is not the case in greater dimension.
 This is quantified through the angular distance distribution between connected nodes given by Eq.~\eqref{eq:pdf}, which has a mode that gets further away from \(0\) as \(D\) increases.
 Our main result is the sharp qualitative difference between the \(D=1\) and \(D>1\) cases, which is also prominent when the angular distance distribution is averaged over all nodes' latent degrees.
 It follows that in \(D>1\), connection patterns between individual nodes are less restricted by their angular proximity.
 Besides, the number of nearest neighbors for points on spherical manifolds is also an increasing function of the dimension.
 Thus, the number of nearest angular neighboring clusters of nodes, or soft communities in hyperbolic random graphs, varies with \(D\), which reflects on community structure modeling.